All the times Josh Groban did theatre

 With all these theatre credits, it's hard to believe Sweeney Todd is only Groban's second Broadway show.
 The title role of this show couldn't be a further cry from Pierre: Both are outsiders in their societies, but whereas Pierre is awkward and shy, Sweeney Todd is strong, vengeful, and violent.
 In the Sweeney Todd musical, he and meat pie shop owner Mrs. Lovett (played by Annaleigh Ashford in this revival) team up on a murder spree — first targeting two people, and soon the entire city of London.

-Sondheim's musical thriller is sure to show the extent of Groban's range, and he'll serve up a deliciously dark performance when Sweeney Todd sets up shop on Broadway in February.
+Sondheim's musical thriller showed the extent of Groban's range, and he served up a deliciously dark, Tony Award-nominated performance when Sweeney Todd set up shop on Broadway in 2023.

 Originally published on